-- Complete an application for admission. - Submit an official high school transcript with graduation date. - Submit an official college transcript from each college attended. - Submit a copy of GED certificate, if applicable. - Make arrangements for the ACCUPLACER test through the Student Success Center. - Submit a copy of ACCUPLACER reports if completed at another institution. - Submit an official copy of ACT scores if they are to be considered for course placement.
+- Complete an application for admission. - Submit an official high school transcript with graduation date. - Submit an official college transcript from each college attended. - Submit a copy of GED certificate, if applicable. - Submit an official copy of ACT scores if they are to be considered for course placement.
+Submit a copy of ACCUPLACER reports if completed at another institution. - Make arrangements for the ACCUPLACER test through the Student Success Center, if needed